-EARs of the potential drought permits/orders have been updated by STW where necessary over the period 2017-2019 with the latest available environmental evidence.
+EARs of the potential drought permits/orders have been updated by STW where necessary over the period 2017-2022 with the latest available environmental evidence.
 As such, the SEA has taken account of the latest best available evidence from these reports as detailed below:

-- Tittesworth and Churnet, July 2015.
+- Tittesworth and Churnet, April 2022, Final Draft.

 - River Severn at Site G, September 2015.

-- River Wye at Wyelands, February 2017.

 - River Leam and River Avon, July 2019.

-- River Derwent at Ambergate and Derwent Valley Reservoirs, November 2019.
+- River Derwent at Ambergate and Derwent Valley Reservoirs, November 2019, Draft.

-- River Dove and Dove Reservoirs, December 2019.
+- River Dove and Dove Reservoirs, June 2021.